xzrvr/G15Arch/README.md

 systemctl start NetworkManager
 nmcli device wifi connect YOURSSID password SSIDPASSWORD
 ```
+you can also use nmtui for a tui instead of cli

 ## Create a new user

 First create my new local user and point it to zsh

 ```
-useradd -m -g users -G wheel,power,audio -s /usr/bin/zsh MYUSERNAME passwd MYUSERNAME
+useradd -m -g users -G wheel,lp,power,audio -s /bin/bash MYNEWUSERNAME passwd MYNEWUSERNAME
 ```

-Edit `nano /etc/sudoers` and uncomment `%wheel ALL=(ALL) ALL`
+Edit `nano /etc/sudoers` and uncomment `%wheel ALL=(ALL:ALL) ALL` or `%wheel ALL=(ALL) ALL`

-Now `exit` and relogin with the new MYUSERNAME
+Now `exit` and relogin with the new MYNEWUSERNAME

 ## Update your system
 The first thing you should do after installing is to update your system.
-Open a commandd line and run:
+Open a command line and run:

-`sudo pacman -Syu`
+`sudo pacman -Syyu`

-Install some Daemons before we reboot
+Install some daemons before we reboot

 ```
 sudo pacman -S acpid dbus